FIFO Calculator for Inventory

 During inflationary times, supply prices increase over time, leaving the first ones to be the cheapest.
 Those are the ones that COGS considers first; thus, resulting in lower COGS and higher ending inventory.

 Because DIO is more extensive due to higher remaining inventory value, the CCC will result in longer days, meaning the company is less efficient.
 This situation might not necessarily be the case, and it could be just the inflationary effect and the chosen accounting method.
+You can also explore new inventory management situations with the DPO calculator and the DSO calculator

 **Other financial indicators that will be affected by a higher inventory valuation will be: the **current ratio, quick ratio formula, and debt to asset ratio.
 All of them indicate a better financial position for a company if the inventories (part of the current assets of a business) are bigger.